AdvancedResearchComputing/examples/quantum_espresso/README.md

 sbatch quantum_espresso.slurm
 ```

-To run the GPU version (works as is on Falcon, but may also run on Tinkercliffs, need to change the partition name if running on Tinkercliffs)
+To run the GPU version (works as is on Falcon, but may also run on Tinkercliffs but will need to change the partition name if running on Tinkercliffs):

 ```
 git clone https://github.com/AdvancedResearchComputing/examples.git